avaje/avaje-inject/README.md

 @Singleton
 public class Example {

-  DependencyClass d1;
+ private DependencyClass d1;
-  DependencyClass2 d2;
+ private DependencyClass2 d2;

   // Dependencies must be annotated with singleton,
-  // or else be provided from another class annotated with @Factory public Example(DependencyClass d, DependencyClass d2) {
+  // or else be provided from another class annotated with @Factory public Example(DependencyClass d1, DependencyClass2 d2) {
     this.d1 = d1;
     this.d2 = d2;
   }